The best route through South East Asia: Itinerary for travellers

 The best stops on the Philippines: Manila, Borocay, Bohol, El Nido, Coron

-Recommended time: at least 1 week
+Recommended time: at least one week

-No matter, if you are travelling home after your route through South East Asia or if you´re off to a new part of this world – Singapore is a great stopover.
+No matter, if you are travelling home after your route through South East Asia or if you’re off to a new part of this world – Singapore is a great stopover.
 If you leave from the Philippines, you will not find a direct flight to Europe, the States or Australia.
 Therefore, flying to Singapore sounds like a great idea.
 Plus, you get the chance to explore one of the most impressive cities in the world.

 Singapore is a new world.
 It is highly developed, modern and progressive.
 Experience the city life and enjoy the warm and humid climate of South East Asia for one last time!

-Recommended time: 1-3 days
+Recommended time: one to three days

 Leave a comment